 What are your hours?

 We are open on weekends from 11 am until 5 pm.
-During the Spring, Summer and Fall we offer Friday Twilight hours from 4 to 8 pm.
+During the Spring, Summer and Fall we offer Friday Twilight hours.
+Friday's Twilight hours have been adjusted and are now from 3:30 to 7:30 pm.
+We look forward to offering Friday Twilight riding through October, but times may change again to take advantage of daylight.
 We are open on some holidays including some weekday holidays.
 Please check the calendar for more information.

 How does it work?

 We shuttle riders to the top of the mountain during operation hours.
 The shuttle round trip is about 15 minutes; it runs constantly.
 Last shuttle runs about 15 minutes before scheduled close time.

 Can I self-shuttle or push/pedal up on days you are not open?